 Studies have shown how vinegar can help reduce the growth of Staphylococcus aureus, which are unhealthy bacteria that cause inflammatory conditions like leaky gut (1).

 Apple cider vinegar also has antiviral, anti-yeast, and antifungal properties – all of which support the gut microbiome and improve the overall gut health.
-ACV is also known to treat heartburn and indigestion.
+ACV is also known to treat heartburn and indigestion by helping to stimulate gastric juices.

 2. Bone Broth